-Visit the South African Museum on the Cape Town Red City Tour.
+Part of the Yellow Downtown Tour - a free extension on the Red City Tour.
+Visit the South African Museum on the Cape Town Yellow Downtown Tour.
 Set in the city Gardens and close to the Planetarium, both found a short walk away on our Cape Town maps, this museum is rich with South African heritage.

 › Take a walk into the oldest museum in Sub-Saharan Africa founded in 1825